outdreamer/solver/docs/specific_problem_analysis/ml/ml_math.md

 		- Data augmentation = building invariances directly into the data.
 		- Sharing parameters = forcing the model to reuse the same abstraction in multiple places.
 		- Early stopping = preventing the model from entering the “memorization phase.”

+- Optimization

+	- What optimization in deep learning is (and why it's different)
+		- Learning ≠ pure optimization: In deep learning, we rarely care about exactly minimizing a “clean” cost — we care about good performance on unseen/test data (“risk”).
+We optimize a surrogate objective (on the training set) hoping it generalizes.
+		- Objective is often an average over data: Typically the cost [L(f(x;θ),y)], i.e. mean loss over dataset.
+		- We don’t expect to “solve” for a perfect minimum every time: Because of non-convexity, large parameter spaces, noisy estimates (mini-batches), etc., training often “settles” for a solution that works well enough (low error, good generalization), not a guaranteed global optimum.

+	- Why optimizing deep models is especially hard
+		- Non-convexity & complex geometry: Neural network loss landscapes are non-convex, often with many saddle points, plateaus, narrow valleys — so simple gradient descent may get stuck or make slow progress.
+		- Ill-conditioning: The curvature (second derivative / Hessian) can be very irregular: some directions very steep, others very flat.
+This can make gradient steps unstable or very inefficient (very small step size along some directions, slow progress overall).
+		- Noise from stochastic estimation: Because we optimize over mini-batches (subsets of training data), the gradient is only an approximation of the true gradient.
+This variance can hamper convergence, make updates noisy, overshoot minima, etc.
+		- Deep networks = many layers = vanishing/exploding signals/gradients: When composing many layers, small or large weights, activations, or poor initialization can lead to gradients or activations diminishing or blowing up — making learning unstable.

+	- Key Optimization Strategies & Algorithms
+		Stochastic Gradient Descent (SGD) (mini-batch)														Efficient approximate gradient descent: works with subsets of data → scalability to large datasets; reduces cost per parameter update.
+		Momentum / (e.g., Nesterov Momentum)																Helps accelerate learning especially in presence of ill-conditioning or noisy gradients: momentum “smooths” updates, helps push through 																									shallow directions or flat regions.
+		Adaptive learning-rate methods (e.g. Adam, RMSProp, etc.)											Adjust per-parameter (or per-dimension) learning rates dynamically — useful when different parameters have different sensitivities or 																										gradient variances.
+This helps deal with noisy gradients, ill-conditioning, sparse gradients, etc.
+		Approximate/2nd-order methods (quasi-Newton, Hessian-based, often impractical)						In principle allow “smarter” steps by using curvature information (not just gradient), but in deep nets full Hessian is too large — 																										approximations are sometimes used.
+		Careful parameter initialization																	Good initialization scales and distributions help avoid early problems (vanishing/exploding activations or gradients), set up the 																											optimization to be more stable and effective.
+		High-level strategies: combining optimizers, pretraining, curriculum / “continuation” strategies	For very difficult tasks / models: techniques like pretraining simpler models first; gradually increasing difficulty; layering phases of 																									 optimization — to help avoid getting stuck in bad local regions and ease training.

+	- Optimization Concepts
+		- Optimization for deep learning ≈ “search for good-enough, not perfect”: Because of non-convex, high-dimensional landscapes — we don’t aim for the global optimum.
+Instead, we aim for parameter settings that yield acceptable performance and generalization.
+		- Stochasticity + regular updates = scaling to big data: Using random mini-batches to estimate gradients allows deep learning to scale to large datasets — even when full-batch gradient descent would be impractical.
+		- Adaptive and momentum-based methods tame instability: The combination of noisy gradients, curvature problems, many parameters, etc., makes naive gradient descent brittle.
+Momentum and adaptive-rate algorithms smooth out some of the roughness, making training more stable and faster.
+		- Initialization & architecture design are deeply tied to optimization: Good design decisions (initial weights, layer architecture, normalization, etc.) can make the optimization problem significantly easier; bad ones can make it nearly intractable.
+		- Optimization and generalization are intertwined — not the same as pure mathematical optimization: Minimizing training cost is only a proxy; success depends on how well those parameters generalize.
+Thus choices (optimizer, regularization, batch size, initialization) that help optimization also must respect generalization.

+	1. Choose SGD + Momentum or Adam Unless You Have a Reason Not To
+		- SGD + momentum (or Nesterov momentum) is the default when you want: stable, predictable training, good generalization
+		- Adam is the default when you want: faster convergence, robustness to noisy gradients, efficient training in sparse / irregular gradient regimes
+		- general rule: Try Adam first for new models or research, Try SGD + momentum when maximizing generalization in vision models or when Adam overfits or plateaus
+	2. Use Learning-Rate Schedules — They Matter More Than the Optimizer
+		- The learning rate is the most important hyperparameter in deep learning optimization.
+		- Recommended schedules: step decay, Cosine annealing, Exponential decay, Warmup → then decay, One-cycle policy
+		- Reducing learning rate during training almost always improves convergence and final accuracy.
+		- Warmup helps avoid early instability, especially in very deep / large models.
+	3. Use Mini-batches of Reasonable Size
+		- Too small → high gradient noise → slow convergence; Too large → poor generalization due to reduced stochasticity (“sharp minima bias”)
+		- Typical ranges: 32–256 for standard work
+		- Large-batch training requires: learning rate scaling, warmup, sometimes layerwise adaptive learning rates
+		- Batch size affects both optimization and generalization.
+		- A good heuristic is to start with ~64–128 unless memory limits bind.
+	4. Initialization Makes or Breaks Optimization
+		- Good initialization prevents both: exploding activations, vanishing gradients
+		- Use: Xavier/Glorot for tanh/sigmoid networks and He/Kaiming for ReLU-family networks
+		- Bad initialization can make the problem effectively unoptimizable, independent of the optimizer.
+	5. Normalize Internal Signals for Easier Optimization
+		- Normalization reduces curvature/conditioning issues.
+		- Options: Batch Normalization (most common), LayerNorm / GroupNorm (better for RNNs, transformers), WeightNorm (simplifies optimization landscape)
+		- Benefits: smoother gradients, stable training at higher learning rates, mitigation of vanishing/exploding gradients
+	6. Monitor “Pathologies” in Loss Landscapes
+		- Optimization gets stuck not because of local minima but mostly due to: saddle points, flat plateaus, ravines / narrow valleys, ill-conditioning
+		- Symptoms: very slow decrease in training loss, gradients shrink to near zero, learning rate feels “too small” even when large, momentum helps but oscillates
+		- If your training stagnates, the most common fix is learning-rate schedule + momentum + normalization.
+	7. Use Momentum to Push Through Plateaus
+		- Momentum helps overcome: flat regions, noisy gradients, badly conditioned directions
+		- Recommended: Momentum 0.9 for SGD, β₁=0.9, β₂=0.999 for Adam (defaults usually fine)
+		- If SGD is slow or gets stuck in a valley, increasing momentum often immediately helps.
+	8. Use Gradient Clipping When Gradients Explode
+		- Especially important for: RNNs, transformers, deep residual networks under high learning rates
+		- Types: global norm clipping (standard), value-based clipping
+		- If you get NaNs or loss blow-up, try gradient clipping before tuning anything else.
+	9. Use Early Stopping for Practical Training Stability
+		- Validation loss is more trustworthy than training loss when: the model begins overfitting, data is small or noisy, you use an overly powerful model
+		- Early stopping is one of the strongest and simplest regularizers.
+	10. Use Good Default Hyperparameters Before Fancy Tricks
+		- Most optimization problems in deep learning are solved by: Good initialization, Learning-rate schedule, SGD+momentum or Adam, BatchNorm / LayerNorm, Reasonable batch-size, Gradient clipping (if needed)
+		- Not by: complicated second-order methods, exotic optimizers, Hessian approximations
+		- The classical tools work because they directly address the geometric pathologies of deep optimization landscapes.
+	11. Don’t Chase Global Optima — They Don’t Predict Generalization
+		- Deep networks don’t need the global minimum of training loss.
+Flat minima generalize better, Sharp minima often overfit, Larger learning rates + noise bias training toward flat minima
+		- The goal is good minima, not lowest minima.
+	12. Use Visualization & Diagnostics to Guide Tuning
+		- Look at: training-loss curve vs. validation-loss curve, gradient norms (exploding/vanishing?), update-to-weight ratio (“scale of steps”), learning-rate ranges test (“LR finder”)
+		- Most optimization problems reveal themselves quickly in diagnostics.

+	- Deep-learning optimization isn’t about finding the perfect minimum — it’s about guiding a huge, noisy, ill-conditioned system toward stable, flat, generalizable solutions using learning-rate schedules, momentum, normalization, and good initialization.